 Charitable Contributions are no Longer Tax Deductible

-The main strategy here is to group your contributions.
-For example, if you make two years of contributions in one year you may be able to itemize your deductions and receive the tax deduction of your contribution.
-Another option is that once you are 70 1/2, the age in which the IRS requires you to take a certain amount of money from your tax deferred accounts called a required minimum distribution (RMD), you can give up to $100,000 a year from your Individual Retirement Account (IRA) directly to charitable organizations which reduces your taxable income.
+Since the 2018 Tax Cuts and Jobs Act (TCJA) dramatically changed the standard deduction and altered what could be itemized through 2025, the main strategy here is to group your contributions.
+You can find a far more detailed explanation in our Strategic Philanthropy article, but for example, if you save up your charitable contributions over the course of a few years rather than donating in smaller amounts each year, you may be able to itemize and receive the tax deduction of your contribution.
+Another option is that once you are 70 1/2, you can give up to $100,000 per year from your Individual Retirement Account (IRA) directly to charitable organizations which reduces your taxable income.
 For instance, if your RMD from your IRA was $50,000 and you gave $10,000 of that to charity, you would only be taxed on $40,000.

 Planning for Your Legacy